Is Haaland the 'final piece' in Man City jigsaw?

-Is Erling Haaland 'final piece in jigsaw' for Man City in Champions League quest?
+Is Erling Haaland 'final piece in jigsaw' for Manchester City in Champions League quest?

 Last updated on .From the section Man City